Contractible 3-manifold and Positive scalar curvature (II): Introduction

-As indicated above, since $(M, g)$ has positive scalar curvature and $\pi_{1}^\infty(M)$ is trivial, each leaf $L_{t}$ in $\mathscr{L}$ has the Vanishing property for $\{R_{k}\}_{k}$ (See Lemma \ref{van1} and Corollary \ref{trivial-van1}).
-Furthermore, the lamination $\mathscr{L}$ also satisfies the Vanishing property (See Corollary \ref{trivial-van2}).
+As indicated above, since $(M, g)$ has positive scalar curvature and $\pi_{1}^\infty(M)$ is trivial, each leaf $L_{t}$ in $\mathscr{L}$ has the Vanishing property with respect to $\{R_{k}\}_{k}$ (see Lemma \ref{van1} and Corollary \ref{trivial-van1}).
+Furthermore, the lamination $\mathscr{L}$ also satisfies the Vanishing property (see Corollary \ref{trivial-van2}).
 That is to say,